moxious/community/README.md

 Rather than going off and writing the book, I want the process of generating and gathering ideas to take advantage of community and to be participatory from the beginning.

-Here's a two minute introductory video about what this repository is:
+Two minute introductory video about this repository:

 [![Introduction to this repository](https://img.youtube.com/vi/j36lhnAiJ0g/1.jpg)](https://youtu.be/j36lhnAiJ0g)